aiartstyle50/ai_embeddings_categorization_demo/README.md

 ## How to use

 1. Prepare your data: You need two CSV files.
 One for the financial categories and another for the items to categorize.
-Each file should contain one item per line.
+Each file should contain one item per line (feel free to use the example files in this repo).

 2. Set your OpenAI API key: Replace "your_open_ai_key" with your actual OpenAI API key in the code.

-3. Run the tool: Call the `process_input_files` function with the paths to your CSV files as arguments.
+3. Run the tool: Call the `process_input_files` function with the paths to your CSV files as arguments by running the main.py file.

 ```python
 if __name__ == "__main__":